 Who’s behind the camera?

-Misha Green, creator of the historical drama series Underground, is acting as showrunner for Lovecraft Country, and shares "created by" credit with Jordan Peele.
+Misha Green, creator of the historical drama series Underground, serves as showrunner for Lovecraft Country, and shares "created by" credit with Jordan Peele.
 The show is being produced by Peele’s Monkeypaw Productions, J.J.
 Abrams’ Bad Robot Productions, and Warner Bros.
 Television.
 Executive producers include Peele, Green, Abrams, Ben Stephenson, and others.

 Who’s in Lovecraft Country?